Flexible mortgage options

 If you always get paid around the 21st of each month, for example, then it may make your life simpler if your mortgage repayment comes out of your account on the 22nd or 23rd.

 Contacting your lender to adjust the date of your mortgage repayment can help reduce your chances of your account going overdrawn and paying fees and charges.

-When a baby comes along or you have a large expense to cover, it might be helpful to take a break from mortgage repayments for a few months.
+When you have unexpectedly large expenses to cover, it might help you to take a break from mortgage repayments for a few months.